 - Post Backup Tasks

 You must set up an external host to use for backing up files.
-The host must be running CentOS 6 with connectivity through SSH to the Security Analytics stack of hosts.
+The host must be running CentOS 6 (including the "openssh-clients" package) with connectivity through SSH to the Security Analytics stack of hosts.
+CentOS 6 Minimal does not include the "openssh-clients" package.

 Ensure that the host names for the systems to be backed up are resolvable on the backup host machine, either by DNS or listed in the /etc/hosts file.